instantOS/instantos.github.io/faq.md

 instantOS used to use Calamares but switched to a custom installer called instantARCH for several reasons.

-- calamares has higher system
+- Calamares has higher system
 requirements than the OS itself which would lock out a potential userbase.
 - Calamares only has official support for amd64 while instantARCH can easily be ported to any architecture.